 For his spiritual health and to ensure he is accountable, Rogers told CP that he attends a home church with a pastor that provides him with guidance.

-Rogers is not yet ready to lead a traditional church, he says, because he is studying and working on a new relationship.
+Rogers is not yet ready to lead a traditional church, he said, because he is studying and working on a new relationship.
 He wants to make sure he is fully prepared for the demands of being an official pastor.

 “To me, the internet is just a fishing net.
 We used to door knock back in the day and I still do that. … I go downtown with the megaphone and I preach.
 But to me, so many people spend so much time on their phones, with so much garbage on the internet, why not put some word on there, some hope on there, some truth on there,” he said.

 “There wasn’t any real study that existed," said Kranda, pastor of the online campus of Saddleback Church in California, explaining why he felt the study was necessary.
 "There was a lot of opinion on online ministry.
 There wasn’t any type of data around really showing what has been happening.
-And online streaming particularly at a scale has really matured.
+And online streaming, particularly at a scale, has really matured.
 And things like the Church Online platform was over 10 years old.
 Facebook streaming has really matured.
 It’s been around three to four years.”

 “I felt like there was enough data there to go, hey, have we learned anything from this?
 Is it working or not.
 When I started as an online pastor, really there were a lot of opinions.
 I really wanted to move from opinion to have some facts.
 Is this hurting churches?
 Is it helping churches?
 And because I have been in online ministry for just about 10 years, I knew all those opinions,” he said.